 In 2007, shortly before Hiles began his extended Michael Smither opus, documentary Antonello and the Architect screened in the New Zealand International Film Festival.
 The film explores the life of late Wellington architect Bill Toomath, and his passion for a Renaissance painting.

 Diagnosed with Lewy Body Dementia in September 2018, Hiles decided to laugh at the disease, and also find out what makes it such "a mischievous bugger".
 He charted his final project on website Lewy Body and Me.
 Tony Hiles died on 6 February 2021.

 ‘Tony Hiles: Jack Brown Genius, Michael Smither, Peter Jackson and more' (Video Interview) NZ On Screen website.
 Director Clare O'Leary.
 Loaded 19 February 2009.
 Accessed 9 February 2021

-City Associates website.
-Accessed 31 March 2020
+City Associates website (broken link).
+Accessed 9 March 2020

-Mary-Jane Duffy, "Flight of Fancy' NZ On Screen website.
+Mary-Jane Duffy, 'Flight of Fancy' NZ On Screen website.
 Loaded 17 December 2008.
 Accessed 15 March 2009

-Ian Pryor, Peter Jackson - From prince of splatter to lord of the rings (Auckland: Random House New Zealand, 2003)
+Ian Pryor, Peter Jackson - From Prince of Splatter to Lord of the Rings (Auckland: Random House New Zealand, 2003)